 Your needs and the full enforcement of your rights are our #1 priority.
-After you receive your free consultation and decide to utilize our services, one of our experienced Long Island personal injury lawyers will meet with you to explain your rights and how to best protect your interests.
+After you receive your free consultation and decide to utilize our services, one of our experienced Suffolk County personal injury lawyers will meet with you to explain your rights and how to best protect your interests.
 We can come to you at home or in the hospital, if necessary.

 Our team at Carner & DeVita is standing by to help you.
-Contact us online or give us a call at (631) 543-7070 for a free, no-obligation consultation to learn more about your rights.
+Give us a call at (631) 543-7070 to schedule your free, no-obligation consultation to learn more about your rights.

 When you are injured, your needs and the full enforcement of your rights are our #1 priority.
-After you receive your free consultation and decide to utilize our services, one of our experienced Long Island car accident attorneys will meet with you to explain your rights and how to best protect your interests.
+After you receive your free consultation and decide to utilize our services, an experienced Suffolk County car accident lawyer will meet with you to explain your rights and how to best protect your interests.
 We can come to you at home or in the hospital, if necessary.

-Your attorney team will investigate the facts of your case and determine the strength of any claim that you may have.
+Your team of skilled attorneys will investigate the facts of your case and determine the strength of any claim that you may have.
 By speaking with witnesses and performing meticulous legal research, they will uncover the full facts of your case and build a strong claim for a settlement amount that accurately reflects your current and future damages.